Resignation of Sheikh Hasina: Background

+At this press conference on 14 July 2024, Sheikh Hasina linked the quota reform protesters to Razakars, drawing sharp criticism and further escalating the unrest that ultimately culminated in her resignation.

-Sheikh Hasina's first term as Prime Minister of Bangladesh began on June 23, 1996, when she took office after her party, the Awami League, secured victory in the general election, succeeding Khaleda Zia of the Bangladesh Nationalist Party (BNP).
-This initial period lasted until July 15, 2001.
-She returned to power on January 6, 2009, following a decisive win in the 2008 general election, and subsequently secured re-election in 2014, 2018, and 2024.
+Sheikh Hasina's first term as Prime Minister of Bangladesh began on 23 June 1996, when she took office after her party, the Awami League, secured victory in the general election, succeeding Khaleda Zia of the Bangladesh Nationalist Party (BNP).
+This initial period lasted until 15 July 2001.
+She returned to power on 6 January 2009, following a decisive win in the 2008 general election, and subsequently secured re-election in 2014, 2018, and 2024.
 However, these later elections were widely criticized for lack of transparency, with opposition parties boycotting them and international observers alleging vote manipulation and suppression.
-Her government was also accused of interfering with the country’s judiciary and the judicial system.
+Her government was also accused of interfering with the country's judiciary and the judicial system.

 By mid-2024, Sheikh Hasina's government was under mounting pressure due to several key factors.
 Protests, particularly the Quota reform movement, had become a focal point of national discontent, with students and civil society calling for political reforms and a more meritocratic approach to the country's quota system.
-Despite the initial student protests in 2018, which saw the quota system being outlawed, the Hasina administration were accused of interfering with the country’s judiciary to bring the controversial quota system back.
+Despite the initial student protests in 2018, which saw the quota system being outlawed, the Hasina administration were accused of interfering with the country's judiciary to bring the controversial quota system back.

 Following months long protests, which saw violent suppression and killings of protesters, Hasina and her administration were given an ultimatum by the lead organisation of protesters, Students Against Discrimination, to resign from office.

 They declared that if the government did not step down, the protesters and civil society members would engage in widespread non-cooperation with the state including strikes and civil disobedience.